mrthreeplates/TRS-80_floppy_remapper/README.md

 Note that the default mapping is not affected by a computer reset.
-You can take advantage of this by temporarily changing the drive mapping and reseting the computer to force it to boot from another drive.
+You can take advantage of this by temporarily changing the drive mapping (and reseting the computer) to force it to boot from another drive.
-Unless the mapping is saved, then the temporary mapping will be forgotten once the computer is powered off.
+Unless the mapping is saved, then this temporary mapping will be forgotten once the computer is powered off.

 Whenever the current mapping matches this saved mapping, the Blue light